alexbt/sample-spring-boot-zookeeper-embedded/README.md

 What is this?
 -------------------
 This project is me playing around with Zookeeper.
 Keep in mind that I know very little about this product.
+This sample project uses :
+* spring-boot
-This sample project uses spring-boot, Apache's (Netflix's) Curator API to deal with Zookeeper.
+* Apache's (Netflix's) Curator API to deal with Zookeeper
+* XD Dirt's Embedded Zookeeper (so no need to install anything)

+The scope is very simple, it simply allows to:
+* read/write data from Zookeeper
+* list visible services
+* have one service be notified when another service registers

 Get the code
 -------------------